sourcegraph/sourcegraph-public-snapshot/doc/getting-started/index.md

 ## Who should use Sourcegraph?

-All developers, except:
+In addition to the [companies listed on about.sourcegraph.com](https://about.sourcegraph.com), companies with a few hundred developers all the way up to those with more than 40,000 use Sourcegraph daily.

-- Sourcegraph is more useful to developers working with larger codebases or teams (15+ developers).
+More specifically, Sourcegraph is great for all developers, except:

-- If you rarely search, read, or review code, you probably won't find Sourcegraph useful.
-(But you should start reading and reviewing more code!)
+- those on smaller teams with a small amount of code

-## Who else uses Sourcegraph?
+- those that rarely search, read, or review code

-In addition to the [companies listed on about.sourcegraph.com](https://about.sourcegraph.com), companies with a few hundred developers all the way up to those with more than 40,000 use Sourcegraph daily."
+## Why do I need code search?

-Also, both Facebook and Google provide an in-house Sourcegraph-like code search and intelligence tool to their employees.
+Both Facebook and Google provide an in-house Sourcegraph-like code search and intelligence tool to their employees.
 A [published research paper from Google](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43835.pdf) and a [Google developer survey](https://docs.google.com/document/d/1LQxLk4E3lrb3fIsVKlANu_pUjnILteoWMMNiJQmqNVU/edit#heading=h.xxziwxixfqq3) showed that 98% of developers surveyed consider their Sourcegraph-like internal tool to be critical.
 Developers use it on average for 5.3 sessions each day.
 (Facebook's and Google's in-house tools are not available to other companies; use Sourcegraph instead.)

 ## What do I use Sourcegraph for?